strauss/hornet-queen/README.md

     - Comparable libraries, such as GNU Trove4J, use code templates and code generation based on these templates for creating copies of the implementing classes.
     - Hornet Queen tries to implement everything as generically as possible for avoiding any form of code generation or code duplication.
-    - In most of the cases, only the constructors for each concrete class is implemented (One implementation class per primitive type).
+    - In most of the cases, only the constructors for each concrete class is implemented (one implementation class per primitive type).
-- All collection classes implement the matching interfaces of the usual collection framework.
+- All collection classes implement the matching interfaces of the standard collection framework.
 Examples:
     - `PrimitiveIntArrayList` implements the Kotlin interface `MutableList<Int>` and therefore also the Java interface `List<Integer>`.
     - `PrimitiveByteSetB` (BitSet based set for `Byte`) implements the Kotlin interface `MutableSet<Byte>` and therefore also the Java interface `Set<Byte>`.